atteneder/glTFast/Documentation~/features.md

 ## Platforms

-All of Unity's platforms are supported. glTFast is tested or was reported to run on:
+All of Unity's platforms are supported. *Unity glTFast* is tested or was reported to run on:

 - WebGL
 - iOS